Quantile hedging for basket derivatives: Introduction

 The paper is organized as follows.
 In Section \ref{The model} we briefly recall the multidimensional Black-Scholes model and formulate the problem strictly.
 Section \ref{Description of the method} contains the main result - Theorem \ref{TH MAIN} which is proceeded by a general discussion on the results from \cite{FL1} and the Neyman-Pearson technique.
-The method established in Theorem \ref{TH MAIN} is used in Section \ref{Quantile hedging in two dimensional model} for calculating the functions $\Psi_1$, $\Psi_2$ for two assets derivatives which are widely traded.
-At the beginning of Section \ref{Quantile hedging in two dimensional model} we adopt general setting to a two dimensional model and recall basic properties of a multidimensional normal distribution.
-In the sequel explicit formulas for $\Psi_1$ and $\Psi_2$ are presented in the case of digital option, quanto domestic, quanto foreign, outperformance and spread options.
+The method established in Theorem \ref{TH MAIN} is used in Section \ref{Quantile hedging in two dimensional model} for calculating the functions $\Psi_1$, $\Psi_2$ for two assets derivatives which are widely traded, that is for digital option, quanto domestic, quanto foreign, outperformance and spread options.